 Birth of Fennel's Priory

 1997: Working as a gardener during the day and as an artist by night, producing bespoke stationery for fieldsports enthusiasts.

 2001: Death of Bernard Venables hits him hard.
-Abandons his Fennel identity.
-Shaves off his hair, forgets his values and lives for the moment.
+Abandons his Fennel identity, shaves off his hair, forgets his values and lives for the moment.
 Puts on three stone due to alcohol abuse.

-2006: Shares a monthly handwritten letter with twenty Friends of the Priory.
+2006: Resumes his monthly 'Fennel's Journal' handwritten letter, sharing it with twenty Friends of the Priory.

 2007: Seeking a quiet place to heal and write, he spends nine months living beside a lake in Worcestershire.
 Marries Mrs H-to-be.